babizera/bot-scrobblador/README.md

 LASTFM_PASSWORD=your_lastfm_password

     5. Open the config.json file and replace the song details.
 	   •	Set the scrobble limit (LIMIT).
 	   •	Set the interval between scrobbles (INTERVAL) in seconds.

+    6. Run The Script.
+python main.py